Your Product Page

 Icons.
 All sticker packs are represented by an icon that is used in the App Store for iMessage, iMessage, and Settings on iOS.
 You’ll need to create several sizes of your icon.
 For details, see the iOS Human Interface Guidelines.
 Note that sticker pack icons do not display on the Home screen.

 Screenshots.
 Upload up to five screenshots of your app’s content for iPhone 6 Plus and one for iPad Pro to showcase the app experience.
 When showing conversations in iMessage, make sure the information and accounts you display are not real.
 These screenshots will be used across device sizes and localizations.
-For more information and specifications, see the iTunes Connect Developer Guide.
+For more information and specifications, see the App Store Connect Help.

 Category.
 You can list your sticker pack in the Stickers category or another category that best describes your app.
 You can also list it in a second relevant category.
 Learn more about choosing a category.

 Price.
 You can sell your app as a paid download or offer it for free.
-If you plan to offer it as a paid download, you need to set up your tax and banking information in iTunes Connect.
-For details on providing this information, see the iTunes Connect Developer Guide.
+If you plan to offer it as a paid download, you need to set up your tax and banking information in App Store Connect.
+For details on providing this information, see the App Store Connect Help.

 Rating.
 All apps have a content rating that displays on the product page and informs parental controls.
-You’ll answer questions in iTunes Connect about how frequently certain content appears in your app, and your content rating will be generated.
+You’ll answer questions in App Store Connect about how frequently certain content appears in your app, and your content rating will be generated.
 Note that your content rating may vary across regions.

 Support URL.
 All apps must provide a link to a website that contains support and contact information.